blockchain-etl/hedera-etl/terraform/README.md

 terraform apply
 ```

-Alternatively you can use [provided script](../scripts/automate-terraform.sh) to automate this - WIP
+Alternatively you can use [provided script](../scripts/automate-terraform.sh) to automate this